BiMind: A Dual-Head Reasoning Model with Attention-Geometry Adapter for Incorrect Information Detection: Limitations

 \section{Limitations}

 Though our proposed BiMind framework has superior performance in the incorrect information detection task by integrating textual and knowledge features, several limitations remain.
 First, AGA conditions attention geometry on token-level attributes, which might be less efficient for inputs with limited salient lexical signals.
 Secondly, BiMind does not incorporate social credibility or propagation patterns into the detection pipeline.
 Then, when the detection model has prediction errors, it might weaken the correct information flow.
+Finally, with the growing prevalence of multimodal information on social media platforms, incorrect information is not limited to textual content but involves images, videos, and audio.
+Therefore, multimodal incorrect information detection has become a critical challenge.
+BiMind can be extended to a multimodal reasoning framework by the disentanglement principle: one head focuses on content-internal textual reasoning, and another head encodes visual signal, followed by uncertainty-aware fusion to calibrate their contributions.